benmccormick/benmccormick.github.io/pages/posts/backbone-radio.md

 ### More Resources

 - Although it's focused on Node and backend use cases, [this video][mighty] is a great rundown of semantic messaging patterns.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out the rest of my [series on Marionette][marionetteexplained].

 [marionette]: http://marionettejs.com/
 [marionetteexplained]: http://benmccormick.org/marionette-explained/